The New US$15 Raspberry Pi Zero 2 W: Five Times Faster

 A top view of a Raspberry Pi Zero 2 W single-board computer.
 The board is green with a distinctive yellow GPIO (General Purpose Input/Output) header area, and it features a central processor with the Raspberry Pi logo, a rectangular black chip to its right, a mini HDMI port, a micro USB power port, and two micro USB ports for peripherals.
 The components are mounted on the surface of the circuit board, which has printed labels for various connections.

-How the Raspberry Pi Zero 2 W compares
+How the Raspberry Pi Zero 2 W Compares

-Raspberry Pi hardware with a Raspberry Pi system-in-package
+Raspberry Pi Hardware with a System-in-Package

-Better, but not the best Bluetooth
+Improved but Not the Best Bluetooth

 In conclusion, the Raspberry Pi Zero 2 W is a valuable enhancement to the Raspberry Pi range.
 It's an ideal solution for those needing to run room-assistant or similar applications round the clock.
 It can currently be purchased from CanaKit, SparkFun, and MicroCenter.
-Updates will be provided once availability on Amazon is confirmed.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.